 Melissa Soderberg started her tenure as Columbus Academy’s eighth Head of School in 2013.
 She arrived from Minneapolis, where she worked as the upper school head, director of college counseling, dean of students, history teacher and coach at Breck School for 20 years, and before that for five years as assistant college counselor, dorm parent, history teacher and coach at St. George’s School in Newport, Rhode Island.
-A graduate of Sunset Hill School (now Pembroke Hill) in Kansas City, she earned her B.A. from Middlebury College and was selected for the regional (New England) All-America team in field hockey.
-Her M.A. was earned at Teachers College, Columbia University as a Joseph Klingenstein Fellow.
+A graduate of Sunset Hill School (now Pembroke Hill) in Kansas City, she earned a B.A. from Middlebury College and was selected for the regional (New England) All-America team in field hockey.
+Her M.A. was earned at Teachers College, Columbia University as a Joseph & Esther Klingenstein Fellow.

 - B.A.
 Middlebury College